 It’s worth pointing out here how amazing Collette and Thewlis are in these middle scenes.
 Seemingly aware of where they are (Jake’s Dementia Addled Mind, if you lost track), but have an agency here all the same.
 Colette’s performance is always aware of how Jake might react to it, giving it an anxiety and an edge that only elevates her hilarious performance.
 Thewlis’ father on the other hand does not give a fuck what Jake thinks, and his performance is equally great as Collette’s.
 That blank stare Thewlis can give, it just killed me, and I love how much he was infatuated with the young woman.
-Almost amazed another being has been allowed here, while appreciating her more than he ever did the son he was disappointed in.
+Almost amazed at another being has been allowed here, while appreciating her more than he ever did the son he was disappointed in.

 The journey through time at the house visits many of the horrors of aging, staring down the inevitability of death, and the film’s final act almost feels like Jake’s mind making one last grasp at trying to find any way to avoid said inevitability.
 Being John Malkovich was about living forever, Synecdoche, New York was about learning to die (among, well, everything), Antkind is, sort of, about what if you couldn’t die, and i’m thinking of ending things seems to be about how to die.
 The title starts as a question around the young woman’s relationship status, but by the end is about Jake’s own mortality.
-Is his choice to exit his life in a fever dream of adulation sad or a respite from living his life slipping through time; unaware of the decade, age or which Robert Zemeckis film he is watching?
+Is his choice to exit his life in a fever dream of adulation sad or a respite from living his life slipping through time; unaware of the decade, age or which Robert Zemeckis’ film he is watching?
 Kaufman’s Eternal Sunshine of the Spotless Mind deals with the pain associated with losing your memories of someone you loved and coupled with i’m thinking of ending things it feels like Kaufman might come down on the side of a respite from his perceived terror.

 The ending remains a sly critique either way, at how pathetic it can look to become the sum of your pop culture parts.
 For someone that has created such unique pieces of art over the last twenty plus years, Kaufman doesn’t seem like someone that wants you to obsess over him.
 The disdain he has for B. in his book “Antkind”, a man made of nothing but references, could be applied to Jake as well.
 Jake lifts his own life’s finale from a Ron Howard film (one of the best jokes in the movie), how sad is that.
-The meta brilliance of it all is great too, as Kaufman mashes together Oklahoma and A Beautiful Mind to make the ending to his film, making it his own, while shaking your head at Jake for doing the same.
+The meta brilliance of it all is great too, as Kaufman mashes together Oklahoma and A Beautiful Mind to create the ending to his film, making it his (Kaufman’s) own, while shaking your head at Jake for doing the same.
 And props to Jesse Plemons, who plays the part perfectly so that we can apply all of this analysis upon him, consider Jake a bad person, but be able to watch him glare and grump his way through whatever this is in an entertaining way.

 One last thing, what exactly is going on with that final shot, post credits.
 That is the car the young woman and young Jake arrived in, and the last person in it was the young woman, so why is the engine kicking on in the morning?
 Is the young woman real?
 Has she escaped?
 I really can’t wrap my head around this final little beat Kaufman gave us, but I hope the young woman was able to escape and have her own reality, somehow.

 If you feel like you need to try and solve i’m thinking of ending things, stop.
 It’s an experience to be had, not figured out, and you’d be better served trying to understand how Kaufman’s film makes you feel rather than figuring out how it all happened.
 Kaufman is always operating a bit outside reality, so applying our reality’s logic to his work is futile.
-But, if you need to dig deeper, dig into Kaufman’s previous work.
+But, if you need to dig deeper into this film, dig into Kaufman’s previous work.
 Reid’s book seems to have been a starting place for Kaufman, a structure, but Kaufman has made the film his own.